Tlee94/Codepath-Security-Week-8/README.md

 When attempting to login with a correct username and failed password an error message "Log in was unsuccessful" will appear in bold.
 However, in the green website when an incorrect username and password is inputted the error message appears not in bold.
-This will give any unwanted person information that usernames that receive a "Log in was unsuccessful" message in bold are the database.
+This will give any unwanted person information that usernames that receive a "Log in was unsuccessful" message in bold are in the database.

 GIF Walkthrough:
 https://gfycat.com/gifs/detail/JovialLinedBuffalo